Clean water thanks to the sun

 Finally, solar radiation is divided into three main wavelength ranges: ultraviolet, visible, and infrared radiation.
 The photocatalysts currently available on the market have limitations in terms of their ability to absorb the solar spectrum.
 Today, only the ultraviolet range—which accounts for just 5% of the solar spectrum—can be utilized for photocatalysis in water treatment.

-For the past three decades, research has been conducted to improve the performance of photosensitive materials, with the aim of increasing their photoconversion efficiency and their ability to absorb visible light (45% of the solar spectrum).
+For the past three decades, research has been conducted to improve the performance of photosensitive materials, with the goal of increasing their photoconversion efficiency and their ability to absorb visible light (45% of the solar spectrum).

 In this context, the challenges now lie in expanding the capacity of existing systems, improving water quality, and reducing the energy costs of the facilities.